tom-clayton/amidi2serial/README.md

 # amidi2serial
 Simple script to link an alsa midi output to a serial port

+Requires alsaseq and pyserial:

-Requires alsaseq: pip install alsaseq
+pip install alsaseq
+pip install pyserial